 - Financial assistance to pay bills

 - Referrals to an extensive network of other providers to cover crisis accommodation

-These postcodes have been listed by the Government as eligible for funding in the Canberra/Goulburn region.
+These postcodes have been listed by the Government as eligible for assessment for funding in the Canberra/Goulburn region.

 Bega Valley: 2546, 2548, 2549, 2550, 2551, 2631, 2632

 Queanbeyan-Palerang regional: 2580, 2581, 2619, 2620, 2621, 2622, 2623

 Snowy Monaro Regional: 2546, 2551, 2620, 2621, 2622, 2625, 2626, 2627, 2628, 2629, 2630, 2631, 2632, 2633